curious-machines/gp-data-transformer/README.md

 ---

 gp-data-transformer defines a DSL (Domain Specific Language) used to transform acyclic Javascript data into other formats.
-Incoming data can be pattern matched, capturing key elements in the data, and then transformed into new structures, using the captured data or more.
+Incoming data can be pattern matched, capturing key elements in the data, and then transformed into new structures, using the captured data and more.
 This is currently being used in [kld-intersections](https://github.com/thelonious/kld-intersections) to allow users to describe geometric shapes in a wide variety of formats.

 Note that I'm using Jison as the DSL's parser.
 It does not give friendly errors and I apologize for that.
 Future versions of this library are likely to use another parsing infrastructure.